TechnicallyCoded/FoliaLib/README.md

 // On a spigot server, this will run the code on the main thread foliaLib.getImpl().runAtLocation(location, () -> {/* Code */});

-// On a folia server, this will run the code using the RegionScheduler that is appropriate for the entity
+// On a folia server, this will run the code using the EntityScheduler that is appropriate for the entity
 // On a spigot server, this will just run the code on the main thread foliaLib.getImpl().runAtEntity(entity, () -> {/* Code */});
 ```